DOI-ONRR/blog-nrrd/src/pages/homepage-graphic/index.md

 ## Recruiting users

 Because the user group we were targeting was the general public, this enabled us a wide pool to recruit from.
 Brandi and Sarah focused on their social network for quick recruitment including friends, Facebook, and LinkedIn.

 ## Conducting the interviews

 The interviews were conducted by Sarah, Brandi, and Shannon with internal staff who volunteered as notetakers.
 We rotated the order in which the designs were shown to users to reduce bias.
 There were three designs users were presented
-with: two re-designs and the existing homepage which Mojo, a developer on our team, suggested we include in the interview
+with: two re-designs and the existing homepage which Mojo, a developer on our team, suggested we include in the interview.

 The interns were presented with a few challenges that required them to think on their feet.
 At one point, Brandi had to conduct an interview on her own without a notetaker; this meant she had to be even more attentive to user feedback while asking questions simultaneously.
 In addition, they had a few no-shows.
 The interns learned that these challenges were a common part of the interview process and adapting to them was necessary skill to be learned in UX research.

-## Research Outcomes
+## Research outcomes

 The [findings](https://github.com/ONRR/research/blob/master/nrrd-research/38_HomepageGraphic/Consolidated%20Findings%20for%20GitHub.xlsx?raw=true) revealed that most users responded more positively to the four-card layout with four ways of reading or visualizing the process.
 Users had also communicated that particular option helped them understand the scope of the NRRD site especially because it provided an option to access more information.

 ## Lessons learned

 In going through this process, these are some of the lessons we learned.